opentripplanner/OpenTripPlanner/docs/Configuration.md

 ### U.S. National Elevation Dataset

 In the United States, a high resolution [National Elevation Dataset](http://ned.usgs.gov/) is available for the entire territory.
-It used to be possible to download NED tiles on the fly from a rather complex USGS SOAP service.
-This was somewhat unreliable and would greatly slow down the graph building process.
-The USGS would also deliver the whole dataset in bulk if you [sent them a hard drive](https://web.archive.org/web/20150811051917/http://ned.usgs.gov:80/faq.html#DATA).
+It used to be possible for OTP to download NED tiles on the fly from a rather complex USGS SOAP service.
+This process was somewhat unreliable and would greatly slow down the graph building process.
+In any case the service has since been replaced.
+But the USGS would also deliver the whole dataset in bulk if you [sent them a hard drive](https://web.archive.org/web/20150811051917/http://ned.usgs.gov:80/faq.html#DATA).
 We did this many years back and uploaded the entire data set to Amazon AWS S3.
-OpenTripPlanner contains another module that will then automatically fetch data in this format from any Amazon S3 copy of the bulk data.
+OpenTripPlanner contains another module that can automatically fetch data in this format from any Amazon S3 copy of the bulk data.
 You can configure it as follows in `build-config.json`:

 ```JSON
 // router-config.json